vallusmichal/bookshelf-node-api/README.md

 # bookshelf-node-api

-This is a basic back-end server for book collection.
+This is a simple back-end server for book collection.

 ##### Start-up